 As you have read, brain injuries in a motorcycle accident victim can range from relatively minor to severe.
-Any time a head injury is involved, you should seek appropriate medical care.
-Brain injury victims can struggle - a brain injury can effect the person's ability to exercise good judgment when it comes to seeking medical treatment.
+Always seek appropriate medical care for any head injury.
+Brain injury victims can struggle – a brain injury can effect the person’s ability to exercise good judgment when it comes to seeking medical treatment.
 Brain trauma can interfere with their ability to think clearly and have rational thoughts.

 If a friend or a loved one has been in a motorcycle wreck, especially if they exhibit common symptoms of brain injury, help them consult with medical professionals as soon as possible.
 Serious complications can occur if they do not get proper care in the immediate aftermath of a crash.

 In recent years, we have learned about the cumulative effects of repeated concussions.
 Doctors and researchers have found that cognitive defects increase each time someone experiences a concussion.
 In addition, concussions have been linked to the development of Parkinson’s disease and Alzheimer’s disease.